richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 ```

 ### PCA
-PCA is a machine learning technique that finds the directions of maximum variance.
-It's crucial for understanding the global primary axes of variation in your data.
+PCA is a machine learning technique that identifies the directions of maximum variance in a dataset.
+In our context, it helps reveal the dominant modes of variation in Aurora's latent space—showing whether the model organises patches by features such as land–ocean boundaries, latitude bands, or large-scale climate gradients.

+By projecting the high-dimensional embeddings onto the first few principal components, we can visualise and interpret how the encoder structures weather and climate information.

 ```python
 from sklearn.decomposition import PCA